ettoreciarcia/personal-website-hugo/content/posts/09-dns-in-kubernetes.md

 At this point, we have two questions:

-1. Who populated the entry in the /etc/resolv.conf file inside our pods?
+Who is responsible for populating the entry in the /etc/resolv.conf file inside our pods?
-2. Who inserted the DNS record for the services that expose our pods inside the DNS server?

-### 2.3.2 Who populated the /etc/resolv.conf file?
 Kubelet configures the Pods' DNS so that running containers can look up Services by name rather than IP.

+Who populated the DNS record for the services that expose our pods inside the DNS server?

-### 2.4 Environment variable mode
+### **4.2 Environment variable mode**

 Environment variables
 When a Pod is run on a Node, the kubelet adds a set of environment variables for each active Service.
 It adds {SVCNAME}_SERVICE_HOST and {SVCNAME}_SERVICE_PORT variables, where the Service name is upper-cased and dashes are converted to underscores.